tejaswini5801/previews/Type Annotations.md

 Annotating the function's return type
 ```

-The Java SE 8 version does not provide a type check framework, but it allows us to write custom annotations for the type check.
-Type-checking frameworks comprises of type annotation definitions and pluggable modules that may be used for annotation processing.
+The Java SE 8 version does not provide a type check framework, but it does allows us to write our own custom annotations for the type check.
+Type-checking frameworks comprises

+of type annotation definitions and plug-ins modules that may be used for annotation processing.

-For example, The Checker Framework consist of the `@NonNull` annotation, which may be applied to a type so that when it is compiled, it is checked not to be `null`.
+For example, `@NonNull` annotation which comes under Checker Framework, may be applied to a type so that when it is compiled, it is checked not to be `null`.

 Few more examples of annotations available in the Checker Framework:
 - `@GuardedBy`: Indicates a type whose value cannot be accessed unless the lock is kept.

-- `@Tainted`: Specifies a type that may include only tainted, untrusted values.
+- `@Tainted`: Specifies a type that may contain values that are not trusted.

-- `@Untainted`: Specifies a type that includes only untainted, trusted values.
+- `@Untainted`: Specifies a type that includes only trusted values.

 - `@Regex`: Specifies a valid regular statement on strings.